beancount/ledger2beancount/docs/manual.md

 ### Inline math

 Very simple inline math is supported in postings.
-Specifically, basic multiplications and divisiosn are supported, such as shown in the following transactions:
+Specifically, basic multiplications and divisions are supported, such as shown in the following transactions:

     2018-03-26 * Simple inline math